Erincutku007/mico/README.md

 F set only lacks the division part.
 I am planning to implement a radix 4 division algorithm for the division in the future.
 Until then you view find my [floating point unit respitory](https://github.com/Erincutku007/Floating-Point-Unit) for the current state of my F set implementation.

+The core's AXI-LITE interface is adopted from [this](https://zipcpu.com/blog/2021/12/30/dbgaxil.html) article.
+It is slightly modified to fit my ready-valid handshake.
+I highly recommend the whole page, as it includes very well-made designs and articles about them.

 PS: the core is named after my dog.